 Robert Courts is a door tenant at 3PB and a member of the Western Circuit, the Personal Injury Bar Association and the Criminal Bar Association.

-Robert has a general common law practice, principally in the fields of criminal and personal especially Animal Welfare, Aviation, Police and Proceeds of Crime Law.
+Robert has a general common law practice, principally in the fields of personal injury/clinical negligence and public and regulatory law especially Animal Welfare, Aviation, Police and Proceeds of Crime Law.

 In 2009, Robert was the winner of a Pegasus Scholarship to Wellington, New Zealand, injury law.
 He also undertakes Contract, Commercial and Public & Regulatory law, where he worked for Crown Law Office, the Legal Advisors to the New Zealand Government.